The Buckley-Osthus model and the block preferential attachment model: statistical analysis and application: Introduction

 \section{Introduction}

-\quad Networks are ubiquitous in modern human activities.
-A network consists of elements or actors represented by nodes or vertices, with some pattern of interactions modeled by links or edges.
+Networks are ubiquitous.
+A network consists of elements or actors represented by nodes or vertices, with interactions modeled by links or edges.
 Network studies are usually data-driven via graph theoretical analysis, aiming to determine the influence of its constituents.
-In the era of data deluge, there is a surge of interest in exploring the features of large networks such as the Internet \cite{BHMBM, GGP}, social media \cite{Cen10, WJLC}, biological systems \cite{BGL11, JMBO}, and more recently blockchains \cite{C16, N08}.
-One main obstacle in large networks is the complex interaction mechanism, and a popular approach is to model these intricate structures by random graphs.
-Random graph models allow to both capture the regularities in the processes giving rise to the network, and recognize variability that it is unlikely to represent in detail.
+In the era of data deluge, there is a surge of interest in exploring the features of large networks such as the Internet \cite{GGP, BHMBM}, social media \cite{Cen10, WJLC}, biological systems \cite{JMBO, BGL11}, and more recently blockchains \cite{N08, C16}.

+Large networks are complex, and their intricate structures can be modeled by random graphs.
 The best-known random graph model is the {\em Erd\"{o}s-R\'enyi graph} \cite{ER59, ER61}, where any two nodes are linked independently with a fixed probability.
-See Bollob\'as \cite{B01} and Durrett \cite{Durrett07} for further results of the Erd\"{o}s-R\'enyi graph such as the limiting degree distribution and emergence of the giant component.
+See \cite{B01, Durrett07} for further results of the Erd\"{o}s-R\'enyi graph such as the limiting degree distribution and emergence of the giant component.

+Despite its simple form and wide applications, the Erd\"{o}s-R\'enyi model is often criticized for the following two reasons. \begin{itemize} \item The Erd\"{o}s-R\'enyi model does not take into account the heterogeneity, whereas a real-world network is heterogeneous, composed of a few communities or groups and exhibiting different characteristics across these communities.